Overgrown claws in cats

 Trimming cat claws

-Not all senior cats will develop thickened and overgrown claws, but if they do, it will be necessary to trim them to prevent them curling back on themselves and embedding into the paw pad.
+Not all senior cats will develop thickened and overgrown claws, but if they do, it will be necessary to trim them to prevent them curling back on themselves and embedding them into the paw pad.

 Some cats are happy to have their claws trimmed, others can be tricky, particularly if you have an arthritic cat.
 Handling the legs and feet can be painful, which will make the experience traumatic.

+Cats don’t like to have their nails trimmed because they are restrained.
 I find the easiest way to trim claws on cats who don’t like it is to wait until they are sleeping and then gently cut one or two claws at a time.
 Human nail clippers can crush and splinter the claws on cats with overgrown claws, again due to their thickness and how dry and brittle they can become.
 It is worthwhile investing in a good quality pair of nail clippers designed for pets (or even dogs, as they tend to be stronger and sharper).

 If you have problems trimming your cat’s claws, a veterinarian or pet groomer will be able to help you.
 It really should only take five minutes every 4-6 weeks and at a minimal cost.